abdulsamad42232/abdulsamad42232/README.md

-👋 Hello, I'm Samad, an Electronics Engineering student at NED University.
+👋 Assalamualikum, I'm Samad, an Electronics Engineering student at NED University.

 My academic journey involves delving into the complexities of Electronics Engineering ⚡️, where I'm honing my skills in various domains.
 Beyond my core curriculum🏭, I'm passionate about continuous learning 💡 and growth.
 I've delved into a variety of subjects, from mastering languages like C, MATLAB, and IoT 🤖, to exploring the realm of data science with Python👨‍💻 .